alanng10/class-lang/Doc/Article/Word/a.md

 Word "token" has meaning that is string unit.

+Word "code" has meaning that is data with value.

 Word "case" has meaning that is one of discrete choices.

 Word "refer" has meaning that is declaration.